-State VR agencies are expected to maintain and provide to SSA upon request, adequate documentation of all services and costs for disability beneficiaries for whom they could potentially request payment for such services and costs.
+State VR agencies are expected to maintain and provide to SSA upon request, adequate documentation of all services and costs for beneficiaries with disabilities for whom they could potentially request payment for such services and costs.
 Although such documentation is not required to be submitted with each claim, this information may be required to process a claim or for documentation in cases of a validation review or an audit.
+All CR payment-related documentation should be retained for a minimum of six years after the close of the federal fiscal year in which the payment was made